13 Top-Rated Rivers for Trout Fishing in North Carolina

 The pristine mountain streams in western North Carolina are the kinds of scenic respites that anglers yearn for in their quest for idyllic trout fishing.
 Brook trout are the native species.
 They are smaller in size and generally found in tiny streams.
 Rainbow and brown trout are not native to the state, but they are stocked in many creeks and rivers that suit their larger size.

-The majority of North Carolina trout fishing happens in the mountains.
+Most North Carolina trout fishing happens in the mountains with a variety of public and private waters that anglers can access and several types of trout fishing to try.
 Spring and fall are considered prime trout fishing seasons, and that's when the state stocks brook, rainbow, and brown trout, but anglers can enjoy successful outings on the water almost any time of the year.

 The secret of North Carolina trout fishing is that the cold water flowing from the mountain streams and rivers creates ideal habitats for the fish to thrive, giving anglers thousands of waterways to navigate.
 The bonus is the stunning and pristine natural mountain backdrops.